Avicennasis/downornot/README.md

 downornot checks to see if it can load a webpage and logs the result. if it can't, it also sends am email to let you know the site is down.

 I designed this to run on a remote server to check my home website is up.
 Mainly so it can email me if my home website/home internet is down.
 It can, of course, be used to monitor any website.

 This script is made to run on cron once a minute, though of course you can set whatever time you like.
+It's also made to run on a remote server, since it can't email you from the machine that's down, obviously.

 downornotuptime is the companion script that reads the logs and returns a percentage of your uptime.